Jang-woo-AnnaSoft/execution-state-preflight/README.md

 **Status:** a reference skeleton, not a library. `createPreflight` refuses to build without six injected hooks.

-The code here is a skeleton meant to show the structure, not something to adopt as-is.
-What actually has to be code in your system is `lookupField` and the shape of the decision record.
-Everything else — the agent loop, how you ask the user, storage — you write to fit what you already have.
-Take the parts that match and leave the rest.
+This code exists to explain the architecture, not to prescribe an implementation. `lookupField` and the decision record represent boundaries that must exist in code; the agent loop, user interaction, and storage should fit the system you already have.

+I believe this idea would be more useful if frameworks such as LangChain, LlamaIndex, or Microsoft Agent Framework refined and supported it directly.

+Take the idea, not this implementation.
+The code is here to make the structure concrete.
+In a real agent system, much of the surrounding work can remain conversational, preserving speed and flexibility.

+**The important part is the separation of authority, not this particular code.**

 **Start here.** [*Declarative Authority for AI Agents*](./spec.ko.md) is the argument — why the checklist has to sit outside the model, and what changes when it does. [design.md](./design.md) is the short version of the structure: the two axes, the checklists, the source order, the three states, and where the boundaries are.
 This README describes the reference skeleton itself — the hook contracts, the record shape, where it falls short of the specification, and what this does and does not cover.
 The specification is the standard; the skeleton is not being revised to meet it.